 To sum up

-The enforcement of NIS2 is not scheduled for tomorrow.
+Member States still have until September 2024 to transpose NIS2 into national law.
+This buys organizations the time they need to prepare.
 But as the saying goes, it’s better to be safe than sorry.
 We can only advise all CISOs of entities within the scope of the directive to start working on compliance now, as some of the work may take some time.

 Next, here is a reminder of the different key steps in our recommended action plan for NIS2 compliance: